Charlotte Bankes: 1995–2018: Early life and competing for France

-Bankes and her family moved from Hemel Hempstead to Puy-Saint-Vincent in the southern Alps in 1999.
-She had already started skiing by this time, having first tried it at age two, but took up snowboarding in the footsteps of her brothers William and Thomas, who have competed in the sport internationally.
-She started competing internationally for France in 2010.
-The following year she sustained a pelvis fracture in a crash, which left her in "constant pain" and unable to train at full intensity for several years.
+Charlotte Anne Bankes was born on 10 June 1995 in Hemel Hempstead, England.
+She moved with her family to Puy-Saint-Vincent, France, in the southern Alps in 1999 when she was four years old.
+Her father was a lawyer, her mother a biochemist, and the family wanted to leave suburban living.
+She had already started skiing by this time, having first tried it at age two, but took up snowboarding after watching her brothers William and Thomas, who also went on to compete at international level.
+While growing up, she had the opportunity to train on the slopes most days.
+Bankes started competing internationally for France in 2010 at the age of 15.
+The following year, she sustained a pelvic fracture in a crash, which left her in "constant pain" and unable to train at full intensity for several years.